Jimi Hendrix: Ancestry and childhood

-Hendrix was of African-American and alleged Cherokee descent.
+Hendrix was of African-American and Cherokee descent.
 (Note: Several non-Native Hendrix biographers have noted Hendrix's belief that he had Cherokee heritage.
-Shapiro and Glebbeek write that Nora's grandmother was a "full-blood Cherokee princess"[sic] in their 1990 biography, although there is no known record of Hendrix or his family members referring to a "Cherokee princess" (the Cherokee did not have "princesses", but this nomenclature is very common among non-Natives who claim Cherokee identities for ancestors who were actually white or Black).
-Hendrix was not "enrolled in any Cherokee tribe" and "no documentation of Hendrix's Cherokee blood has been found, and its absence is potentially problematic, especially given the history of appropriation of Indian cultures and identities by non-Indians".)
+Shapiro and Glebbeek write that Nora's grandmother was a "full-blood Cherokee princess" in their 1990 biography, although there is no known record of Hendrix or his family members referring to a "Cherokee princess" (the Cherokee did not have "princesses", but this nomenclature is very common among non-Natives who claim Cherokee identities for ancestors who were actually white or black).
+Hendrix was not "enrolled in any Cherokee tribe" and "no documentation of Hendrix's Cherokee blood has been found.")
 His paternal grandfather, Bertran Philander Ross Hendrix, was born in 1866 from an extramarital affair between a woman named Fanny and a wealthy grain merchant.
-(Note: Author Charles R. Cross in Room Full of Mirrors writes "He [Hendrix's paternal grandfather, Bertran Philander Ross Hendrix] was born out of wedlock, and from the biracial coupling of his mother, a former enslaved person, and a white merchant who had once enslaved her.")
-Hendrix's paternal grandmother, Zenora "Nora" Rose Moore, was a former dancer and vaudeville performer who co-founded Fountain Chapel in Hogan's Alley.
-Hendrix and Moore relocated to Vancouver, Canada, where they had a son they named James Allen Hendrix on June 10, 1919; the family called him "Al".
+(Note: Author Charles R. Cross in Room Full of Mirrors writes "He [Hendrix's paternal grandfather, Bertran Philander Ross Hendrix] was born out of wedlock, and from the biracial coupling of his mother, a former slave, and a white merchant who had once owned her.")
+Hendrix's paternal grandmother, Zenora "Nora" Rose Moore, was a dancer and vaudeville performer who co-founded Fountain Chapel in Hogan's Alley.
+Hendrix and Moore relocated to Vancouver, British Columbia, Canada, where they had a son they named James Allen Hendrix on June 10, 1919; the family called him "Al".

 In 1941, after moving to Seattle, Washington, Al met Lucille Jeter at a dance; they married on March 31, 1942.
 Lucille's father (Jimi's maternal grandfather) was Preston Jeter, whose mother was born in similar circumstances as Bertran Hendrix.
-Lucille's mother, Clarice (née Lawson), had African-American ancestors who had been enslaved people.
+Lucille's mother, Clarice (née Lawson), had African-American ancestors who had been slaves.
 Al, who had been drafted by the US Army to serve in World War II, left to begin his basic training three days after the wedding.
 Johnny Allen Hendrix was born on November 27, 1942, in Seattle; he was the first of Lucille's five children.
 In 1946, Johnny's parents changed his name to James Marshall Hendrix, in honor of Al and his late brother Leon Marshall.
 (Note: Authors Harry Shapiro and Caesar Glebbeek speculate that the change from Johnny to James may have been a response to Al's knowledge of an affair Lucille had with a man who called himself John Williams.
 As a young child, friends and family called Hendrix "Buster".
 His brother Leon claims that Jimi chose the nickname after his hero Buster Crabbe, of Flash Gordon and Buck Rogers fame.)